 Cloud APIs can offer security teams the chance to see cloud changes down to the metadata layer.
 If you aren’t leveraging APIs, your security information could be out of date.
 Lucidchart can help you visualize complex systems, enabling you to leverage the real-time data generated by your cloud.

-- Avoid mapping manually: Mapping your cloud system by hand can introduce errors.
-Then, once you’ve created your cloud visualization it is almost immediately out of date.
+- Avoid mapping manually: Mapping your holistic cloud system by hand can introduce errors.
+Plus, once you’ve created your cloud visualization it is almost immediately out of date.
 Real-time information is necessary to gain a complete picture of your cloud security circumstances.
 The best way to ensure you’re always working from accurate information is to automate your cloud visualization.

 - Collaborate visually: Go over your cloud structure with your team.
 You’ll find that this collaboration can actually improve your cloud security.